koyhpvx/OhMyTermuxScript/README.md

 # OhMyTermuxScript
-A collection of scripts for
+A collection of scripts for Termux